TheCacophonyProject/docs/pages/01.home/release-notes/item.md

 - changed audio tags Done button to navigate to next recording
 - CSV export will retrieve up to 100,000 entries instead of the current page

+#### Upload Processing

+- Automatic tags are now applied independently of other tracks

 ## Week of 4 November

 ### Production